Dividing a Family Business in Ocean and Monmouth County Divorce Cases

 Distinguishing marital property from separate property can be complicated.
 If you and your spouse disagree about whether a specific property is separate or marital, ask an attorney for advice.

 When a division of assets is required, the business is assigned a “fair market value” which is equal to the estimated amount of its worth if it were sold.
 Sometimes real estate specialists or business appraisers must be called in to make a fair judgment.
 The court also accepts the financial records of a business to demonstrate annual profits.
 Tax returns are frequently included as well.

 There are many options in the distribution of marital assets.
 A couple can decide to co-own the business and continue working together.
 If the divorce is amicable, this is a good option.
 Another option is to sell the business to a third party and divide the proceeds after debts related to the business have been paid.
 A third option is for one spouse to buy out the other.
 Typically, this option can be challenging due to a lack of liquid assets belonging to one spouse which would be necessary for the buyout.

 This looks complicated.
 What should I do?

 The first thing you should do is not panic.
 The process of going through a divorce is complicated and can be confusing.
 You need a family attorney with the experience and knowledge to guide you through the process and make sure your assets are fairly distributed.
 There are many factors to consider and other experts may be needed.
 At the Bronzino Law Firm, we are prepared to make your transition as smooth and expeditious as possible.

 Consult with a Divorce and Business Valuation Attorney in Brick or Sea Girt NJ Today

 At the Bronzino Law Firm, we are ready to help you with your divorce settlement concerns.
 Let us help you obtain a division of assets that is fair to both you and your spouse.
-To speak with our offices today in a free consultation about your divorce, fiances, and division of a family business issues, please contact us online or through our Brick or Sea Girt offices at (732) 812-3102.
+To speak with our offices today in a free consultation about your divorce, finances, and division of family business issues, please contact us online or through our Brick or Sea Girt offices at (732) 812-3102.